Chhattisgarh: Ancient and medieval history

-Sitabega caves are one of the earliest examples of theatre architecture in India located on Ramgarh hill of Chhattisgarh dated to Mauryan period of 3rd century BCE.
+Sitabenga caves are one of the earliest examples of theatre architecture in India located on Ramgarh hill of Chhattisgarh dated to Mauryan period of 3rd century BCE.

 Jogimara caves contain ancient Brahmi inscription and the oldest painting known in India.
 The inscription can be translated as either a love proclamation by a girl or a dancer-painter creating a cave theatre together.
 In ancient times, this region was known as Dakshina Kosala.
-This area is also mentioned in Ramayana and Mahabharata.
-One of the earliest statues of Vishnu has been excavated from Shunga period site at Malhar.
+This area is also mentioned in Ramayana and Mahabharata.One of the earliest statues of Vishnu has been excavated from Shunga period site at Malhar.